BROS Investors Have Opportunity to Lead Dutch Bros Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 30, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).
+LOS ANGELES, March 31, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).

 Class Period: March 1, 2022 – May 11, 2022